Refinitiv/Real-Time-SDK/Cpp-C/Ema/README.md

-# Elektron Message API
+# Elektron Message API (EMA) - C++ Edition

 The Elektron Message API: This is an easy-to-use, performant, open source message layer API.
 The Elektron Message API helps developers by allowing them to develop applications with significantly less code.
 It is new and will be enhanced by collaboration with customers (through GitHub) and Thomson Reuters based on customer feedback.

 EMA is written on top of the Elektron Transport API (ETA) utilizing the Value Added Reactor and Watchlist.
+This release provides the necessary libraries and information to allow for OMM/RWF encoding and decoding along with all of the necessary Thomson Reuters transport implementations to connect to Enterprise Platform, Elektron, and the Data Feed Direct products.

-(C) Copyright 2018 Thomson Reuters Limited.
+(C) Copyright 2018 - 2019 Thomson Reuters Limited.
 All rights reserved, Reuters Oak Brook, IL USA

+# EMA C++ Documentation

+- ElektronMessageAPI Overview
+- Installation Guide
+- DevGuide
+- RDMUsageGuide
+- API_ConceptsGuide
+- ConfigGuide
+- EMACPP_Examples

+In addition, HTML documentation is available in Cpp-C/Ema/Docs.
+For addtional documentation, please refer to top level README.MD files.

-# Message API Features and Functionality
+# EMA Features and Functionality

+##Common Features:

+- TCP/IP Connectivity

+- RMTES Decoder: EMA provides a built in RMTES decoder.
+IF desired, application may cache RmtesBuffer objects and apply all the received changes to them.

+- Data::toString(): All OMM containers, primitives and messages may simply be printed out to screen in a standardized output format.

+- Data::getAsHex(): Applications may obtain binary representations of all OMM containers, primitives and messages.

+- File Config: Enables applications to specify EMA configuration in an EmaConfig.xml file

+- Removing one deprecation.
+Now reconnectAttemptLimit,reconnectMinDelay,reconnectMaxDelay,xmlTraceXXX,MsgKeyInUpdates only can be configured on Consumer/IProvider/NiProvider instance level.

 ##Consumer Features:

-- ADS Multicast: Applications can connect to the ADS Multicast component by specifying the connection type RSSL_RELIABLE_MCAST.

 - RSSL Encrypted and HTTP Connectivity